Welcome International Students!

 The Internal Revenue Service (IRS) is the part of the U.S. government responsible for collecting taxes and has resources to help you learn more about filing taxes.
 For more information about taxes in the United States, visit the Foreign Students and Scholars page on the IRS website.
 You can also review the handout below for additional information.

 If you have questions about any of these forms or processes, please contact International Student Services at firstname.lastname@example.org or call 651-779-3344.
-You may also CLICK HERE to schedule an appointment.
+Current students can schedule an appointment with International Student Services in Starfish.

 If you are not yet a student at Century College but you would like to apply as an F-1 student, please visit our Admissions page for more information.